 This is a guest blog by Dr Mary Holmes, a member of the Resilience and Wellbeing Network.

-The gift is listening does not come wrapped up with bright paper and trimmings.
 It has to be given in the moment and with presence and attention.
 Being listened to can be a rare treat in a busy world that makes so many demands upon our attention.
 Being listened to can make us feel valued and respected.